Mother’s Day 2026: Date, History, and 10 Fun Ways to Celebrate Mom

 → Read our article about the History of Mother’s Day in the United States.

-10 Ways to Celebrate Mom This Year
+10 Ways to Celebrate Mother’s Day

-Not up for baking a Simnel Cake?
+Not up for baking a Simnel cake?
 Here are 10 creative ways to reach out to Mom to show her a little extra comfort, love, and recognition.
 After all, moms are always there for us!

 1. Offer your own services in the garden.

 • If you’re local to your mom, give her a “gift certificate” offering your own services to put down mulch or plant flowers.
-Put the certificate in a flower pot with spring-planted bulbs that flower in summer
+Put the certificate in a flower pot with spring-planted bulbs that flower in summer.

 • If you’re not local, how about a subscription to the Almanac Garden Planner to help her design her dream garden on her computer.